JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Heatmaps/README.md

 # Behavior #
 Two input files, control and experimental, are required with the format described above.
-The script has optionality for black/white and blue/red max color levels, as well as calculation of the vertical and horizontal averages and repetitions.
+The script has optionality for black/white and blue/red max color levels, as well as calculation of the vertical (y axis) average and horizontal (x axis) repetitions.

 # Dependencies #
 ### Python libraries ###